The Complete Guide To The Fish River Canyon

 The die hard Fish River Canyon hikers do not take tents with them into the Canyon.
 They just don’t.
 The appeal of the Fish is that at the end of the day, you put your groundsheet down on the river bank, roll out your sleeping bag and sleep under the stars and the light of the moon.
 These are all great reasons to leave the tent behind and you also get to save on the extra weight of a tent.

-We, however, have taken a tent along on both of our hikes through the Canyon.
+We, however, have taken a tent along on all three of our hikes through the Canyon.
 We were lucky to get a two person hiking tent that weighs just 1.5 kg so it is not too much of an extra burden.
 The advantage of taking a tent along is that you will be protected from the little ‘miggies’ and mosquitoes in the Canyon while sleeping.
 It also provides a private space for you to change your clothes without having to walk away from the group to find a large rock or a bush to hide behind.
+As we learned on a recent hike though the canyon in May 2022, a tent also protects you against the creepy crawlies that move unseen through your base camp at night, comprising of several cricket, spider and scorpion species that include some of the most dangerous in southern Africa, including the Rough Thicktail scorpion (Parabuthus granulatus) which we spotted on our second night in the Canyon.

 It will also provide you with good protection from the wind in the Canyon.
-In both of our hikes through the Canyon, the wind picked up during most evenings.
-Fortunately on both hikes, we managed to avoid the rain.
+In our first two hikes through the Canyon, the wind picked up during most evenings.
+For our third hike, the weather was perfect.
+No evening breezes.
+Fortunately on all three hikes, we managed to avoid the rain.
 If we did get caught in the rain, the tent would provide some additional protection, although not if the rain was substantial.

 We are not going to make a recommendation on this one.
 Look at the pros and cons and make up your own mind.